 29.0 x 21.8 cm ⏐ 11.4 x 8.6 in (300dpi)

 PR J.L.
 KEMENY, ISM / SCIENCE PHOTO LIBRARY PR J.L.
 KEMENY, ISM / SCIENCE PHOTO LIBRARY

 Horton's disease.
-Light micrograph of a transverse section through the temporal artery affected by Horton's disease, showing two giant cells engulfing and destroying fragments of the internal elastic lamina.
+Light micrograph of a transverse section through the temporal artery of the head, showing destruction of the internal elastic lamina caused by Horton's disease.
 Horton's disease, or, giant-cell arteritis, is an inflammatory disease of blood vessels (arteritis) most commonly involving large and medium arteries of the head.
-Here, .
 Magnification: x280, when printed 10 centimetres wide.

 Model release not required.
 Property release not required.